 A long white house built around 1769 and a 130-foot barn of the same vintage are surrounded by eighteen other buildings built in the 1900s.
-The barn is the hub of our agriculturally-based activities, which include cows, hogs and poultry.
-Our residents and staff work together to plant, raise, harvest and prepare our food supply.
+The barn is the hub of our agriculturally-based activities, which include cows and hogs.
+Our residents and staff work together to plant, raise, harvest, and prepare our food supply.

 Our dining facility—Grigg’s Hall—serves meals in a fun-filled family environment.
 Relationships are built here.
 Manners are learned here.
 The body grows healthy here.
 Most of the food served has been grown in our gardens or pastured in our fields.

-Our multi-purpose building houses a modern gymnasium, chapel and education wing.
-Across from it is the office building that handles administration and counseling.
+Our multi-purpose building houses a modern gymnasium, chapel, and an education and counseling wing.
+Across from it is the office building that handles administration.

-The families and singles serving as Long Term Staff reside on campus.
+The families and singles serving as Staff reside on campus.
 Their presence is essential to the modeling and mentoring inherent in our approach to healing.

-The Operations and Training Complex, or OTC, is where we fix equipment, built and repair furniture, plan plumbing and electrical jobs and store machinery and parts.
+The Operations and Training Complex is where we fix equipment, build and repair furniture, plan plumbing and electrical jobs, and store machinery and parts.
 There are also classrooms in this facility where we teach work skills and safety.
-The remaining buildings on site are used for maintenance, wood storage or guest facilities.
+The remaining buildings on site are used for maintenance, wood storage, or guest facilities.